Warbo/chriswarbo-net/blog/2019-12-06-property_checking.md

 In this example we're using `newDB`, presumably to avoid collision with an existing key, which would cause multiple matches to be returned.
-However, that constraint is unnecessarily restrictive; we only care whether or not `found` contains `value`; we don't care whether or not it contain anything else, so we might as well generalise `newDB` to a free variable as well, to get a stronger test that may uncover more errors:
+However, that constraint is unnecessarily restrictive; we only care whether or not `found` contains `value`; we don't care whether or not it `contain`s anything else, so we might as well generalise `newDB` to a free variable as well, to get a stronger test that may uncover more errors:

 ```haskell
 test key value initialDB =
   let db    = addValue key value initialDB
       found = lookup (keyQuery key) db
    in assert (contains value found)
 ```